Adam Kassen

-Adam Kassan (born May 27, 1974) is an American independent film director, actor, writer and producer.
-He frequently collaborates with his brother Mark Kassan.
+Adam Kassen (born May 27, 1974) is an American independent film director, actor, writer and producer.
+He frequently collaborates with his brother Mark Kassen.

 Career

 In 2006, Kassen executive produced Bernard and Doris, which earned him an Emmy Award nomination for "Outstanding Made for Television Movie".

 Adam made his directorial debut with brother, Mark Kassen, on the 2011 feature film Puncture, starring Chris Evans.
 The Tribeca Film Festival selected the picture as one of its spotlight features in the 2011 program.